bokeh/bokeh/sphinx/source/docs/user_guide/layout.rst

 Limitations
 -----------

-The Bokeh layout system is not a completely generic, general purpose layout engine.
+The Bokeh layout system is not a completely generic, general-purpose layout engine.
 It intentionally sacrifices some capability in order to make common use cases and scenarios simple to express.
 Extremely nested layouts with many different sizing modes may yield undesirable results, either in terms of performance, or visual appearance.
-For such cases it is recommended to use the methods in :ref:`userguide_embed` along with your own custom HTML templates in order to take advantage of more sophisticated CSS layout possibilities.
+For such cases, it is recommended to use the methods in :ref:`userguide_embed` along with your own custom HTML templates in order to take advantage of more sophisticated CSS layout possibilities.